Whatsapp Icon

 • Further Testing: If melanoma is diagnosed, additional tests may be necessary to determine if the cancer has spread (metastasized) to other parts of the body.
 This could include lymph node exams, imaging tests like CT scans, MRIs, or PET scans, and blood tests.

 It is essential to report any new or changed moles or lesions to a healthcare provider promptly.
-Regular skin self-exams and dermatologist visits can help in early detection of melanoma, significantly improving the chances for successful treatment.
+Regular skin self-exams and dermatologist visits can help in the early detection of melanoma, significantly improving the chances for successful treatment.

 Understanding Advanced Diagnostic and Genetic Tests for Melanoma